 I am a big fan of camping and happy to pitch a tent pretty much anywhere but we decided to go the easy route for our first time and hire an RV.
 The fact that we don’t own a car (or a tent for that matter) made the decision a little easier but really it came down to a combination of comfort and convenience.

-Clearly there is a price to be paid when going with this option.
+Clearly, there is a price to be paid when going with this option.
 It works out that we will be spending about $2000 USD just to have the comforts of home.
-If you are more budget conscious then I would recommend going the tent option.
+If you are more budget-conscious then I would recommend going with the tent option.

 Below is a picture of the RV that we will be taking.

 Another big decision, especially for your first burn, is whether to join a theme camp or go it solo.
 Before choosing a side it is always best to weigh up the options to find the choice that suits you.